Hugocsundberg/True-Evolution/README.md

 # True-Evolution
-(This is an old application my code is more structured and clean nowadays)
+(This is an old project, my code is more structured and clean nowadays)

 A Javascript-based game (Works on desktop, mobile is not fully supported at the moment.)
 ![](Screenshot_34.png)